mchmarny/knative-demos/blue-green-deploy/README.md

 > Using custom domain with wildcard SSL cert configured for `demo.knative.tech`.
 The `route-demo` application will be demo'd over HTTPS but the named routes like `v1` and `v2` will be accessed over HTTP.

+> Note, starting with v0.4 release of Knative, the revision names are no longer predictable (fix in flight) so you will have to discover the revision names before modifying routes.

 ## Deploying Version 1 (Blue)